minweny/1p3a_auto_sign/README.md

 Your folder starts with one python file
 <br>![start](start.png)<br>
 5. In the same folder, create accounts.json
-Fill in your 1point3acres.com account and password
+<br>Fill in your 1point3acres.com account and password
 ```json
 {
 	"account": "",